• Home

 Casa Dolores, is a small museum that houses one of the largest collections of Mexican folk art on the Californian Central Coast.

-This museum is located in the historic Botiller Adobe (est. 1843), the only original, still standing two-story adobe in the city.
+This museum is located in the historic Botillier Adobe (est. 1843), the only original, still standing two-story adobe in the city.

 Every corner of the home, including the tin art gallery tucked away in the bathroom, is adorned with Mexican folk art.